You are here

 - Processes coordinated with federal guidance and protocols for preparedness (e.g., the National Response Framework (NRF) and the National Disaster Recovery Framework (NDRF)).

-- Support of long-term economic recovery by providing access to capital, counseling, and contracting services for disaster victims to rebuild and withstand economic injury.
+- Support of long-term economic recovery by providing access to capital, counseling, and contracting services for disaster survivors to rebuild and withstand economic injury.

-SBA’s Disaster Preparedness and Recovery Plan is applicable Agency-wide to ensure a broad scope of coordination, awareness, and support throughout the organization.
+SBA’s Disaster Preparedness and Recovery Plan is applicable Agency-wide to ensure a broad scope of coordination, awareness, and support.
 The DPRP comprises the following key sections:

 - Section 1, Introduction, gives a background on SBA and its role in supporting national preparedness.